MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 - Running Windows 10, [updated to version 2004](ms-settings:windowsupdate), **Build 19041** or higher.
 - [WSL enabled and installed, and updated to WSL 2](../install-win10.md).
-- [Linux distribution installed](../install-win10.md#step-6---install-your-linux-distribution-of-choice) (Ubuntu 18.04 for our examples).
+- [Linux distribution installed](../install-win10.md#step-6---install-your-linux-distribution-of-choice) (Ubuntu was used in our examples).
-- Ensure your Ubuntu 18.04 distribution is [running in WSL 2 mode](../install-win10.md#set-your-distribution-version-to-wsl-1-or-wsl-2).
-(WSL can run distributions in both v1 or v2 mode.)
-You can check this by opening PowerShell and entering: `wsl -l -v`
+- Linux distribution [running in WSL 2 mode](../install-win10.md#set-your-distribution-version-to-wsl-1-or-wsl-2).
+(WSL can run distributions in both v1 or v2 mode.
+You can check this by opening PowerShell and entering: `wsl -l -v`).

 ## Differences between database systems